vastsa/FileCodeBox/readme_en.md

 - [x] anonymous sharing: no registration, no login
 - [x] management Panel: View all files and delete them
 - [x] one-click deployment: docker one-click deployment

+## Future Plan

+December 14, 2022
+This project is mainly light-weight, mainly single-user, offline environment, so there is no need to add too many things, so in fact, the basic functions of this project have been completed, and the rest is to maintain and improve the existing functions.

+No new major functions will be added.
+If there are new functions, it will be our Pro version.
+Of course, it will continue to be open source.
+It is an honor to be open source with @veoco.
+I learned from his code Many, I basically used the Django set before, and only used Fastapi.
+Many of his writing methods have benefited me a lot, and I have a deeper understanding of Fastapi, so I will also use Fastapi in the Pro version .

+According to some current feedback, I hope to add multi-user functions and multi-storage engines, etc. Welcome to continue to give comments and join us in joint development.

+If you have better ideas and suggestions, welcome to file an issue.

 ## Preview